 - If something is unclear, don't be afraid to ask questions.

 When you complete an assignment, please always leave a detailed and coherent handover.
 This will be helpful to the person who is taking over the role, whether that is when someone returns back to the office from a short break, or a new person taking over the role.

 - Key tasks that you have completed whilst in the assignment.

 - Notes from any meetings or events that you have attended / arranged.

 - Any new passwords for email accounts, websites and voicemails.

-If your circumstances change and you are no longer looking for temporary work, please call our payroll team at the end of your assignment on 0800 917 7358 to inform them of your end date.
-They will make arrangements for any outstanding holiday pay to be paid directly to you and for your P45 to be issued.
+If your circumstances change and you are no longer looking for temporary work, please contact your recruitment consultant to inform them of your leaving day.
+They will make arrangement for any outstanding holiday pay to be paid directly to you and for your P45 to be issued.